ExecuteGraph runs graphs with user-specified settings and provides execution results and tracking details to output ports.

 The JobParameters record represents all internal and external graph parameters of a triggered graph.

-The Dictionary record represents input dictionary entries of triggered graph.
+The Dictionary record represents input dictionary entries of a triggered graph.

 JobParameters and Dictionary records are available in the transform dialog only if the component attribute Graph URL links to an existing graph which is used as a template for extraction of graph parameters and a dictionary structure.
 Only graph parameters and input dictionary entries from this graph can be populated by input mapping, no matter which graph will be actually executed in a runtime.